lukso-network/LIPs/LSPs/LSP-20-CallVerification.md

 This approach has been adopted because passing the same parameters again would be expensive in terms of gas costs, and it's not always necessary for the user to access these parameters in `lsp20VerifyCallResult(..)`.
 If a user needs to use these parameters, they should store them in the contract storage during the `lsp20VerifyCall(..)` invocation.

-Example: Reentrancy Check
+_Example: Reentrancy Check_

-In a case where the parameters are not relevant for `lsp20VerifyCallResult(..)`, such as checking for reentrancy, the first `lsp20VerifyCall(..)` function will be checking for reentrancy and will set the reentrancy flag to true.
+In a case where the parameters are not relevant for `lsp20VerifyCallResult(..)`, such as checking for reentrancy, the first `lsp20VerifyCall(..)` function will be checking for reentrancy and will set the reentrancy flag to `true`.
 Then, `lsp20VerifyCallResult(..)` can simply set the reentrancy flag back to false without needing access to the original parameters.

 ## Implementation